rm-dr/copper/README.md

 ## TODO:

 ### Current:
-- Deadlock detection
-- Pipeline status
-- Do "after"s cause deadlocks? (probably)
+- No channel for blob data
+- Nodes ask for other nodes (ifnone)
+- Remove/rework print node
+- Remove after, buffer all input (no channel)

 - Clean up pipeline error handling (search for unwrap, assert, and panic)
   - db errors in pipeline run & build